loan me a minute, let me borrow your ear

 in Oglalla where the spirit did dwell

-it was a time they remember well.
+it was a time they remember well

-there were women and children gathered there
+were women and children gathered there

 when the wind blew a warning through the whispering air